Angular-Dynamic-Hooks/ngx-dynamic-hooks/docs/documentation/v2/features.md

 The context object is typically a simple object literal that provides some values of interest from the parent component, but it can technically be anything - even the parent component itself.
 You can also use alternative notations to access its properties like `context['name']`, call functions like `context.someFunc()` and even use nested expressions like `context[context.someProp].someFunc(context.someParam)`.

+![Communication flow](https://i.imgur.com/K63SQGU.jpg)

+{% include docs/widgets/notice.html content="
+  <h4>About using code</h4>
-**Note:** The context object is the only piece of live code that can accessed directly within the content string.
+  <p>Please note that the context object is the <b>only</b> piece of live code that can accessed directly within the content string.
 No variables or functions, global or otherwise, can be used besides it.
-This is an intentional security measure.
-Simply put whatever you want to make available to the author of the content string into the context object.
+This is an intentional security measure.</p>

-![Communication flow](https://i.imgur.com/K63SQGU.jpg)
+" %}

 ## Inputs